Kahler-Einstein metric near an isolated log canonical singularity: K ahler-Einstein metrics near log canonical singularities

-\begin{lemma}[Kodaira] There exists an effective simple normal crossing divisor $D$ such that $-D$ is ample.
-In fact we choose a hermitian metric $h_D$ on the line bundle corresponding to $D$ such that for all $s\leq s_0$.
-By adjusting the coefficients of $D$ we may assume that $s_0$ and that there exists a $\be>0$ such that \end{lemma}
+Next, we state the Kodaira Lemma which is very useful in the estimates that follows. \begin{lemma}\cite[Lemma 2.62]{KM} Let $\pi:Y\to X$ be log resolution of singularity, where $X$ is $\mathbb Q$ factorial.
+Also let $\omega$ be a K\"ahler form on $X$ and $\theta$ be a K\"ahler form on $Y$.
+Then there exists a simple normal crossing divisor $D=\sum D_i$ supporting on the exceptional locus, hermitian metrics $h_{D_i}$ on the line bundle associated to $D_i$ and a sequence of constants $\alpha_i>0,s_0>0$ such that for all $0<s\leq s_0$.
+By adjusting the coefficients $\alpha_i$ of $D_i$ we may assume that $s_0=1$ and that there exists a constant $\be>0$ such that For simplicity, we also define

-In the next two sections we obtain uniform estimates for $\varphi_s$, completing the proof of Theorem \ref{main1}.
+\end{lemma} In the next two sections we obtain uniform estimates for $\varphi_s$, completing the proof of Theorem \ref{main1}.